 Kaley worked with Acheson during chemo treatments.

 “The days get pretty long here, so it was nice just to have her come in and work on a few things, and her to do some worksheets,” Brooke said.

 The teacher may coordinate work for up to 35 students at a time.
-If kids feel well enough, they can work at the center table in the Castle “classroom” on the third floor, where books and games abound and computers are available.
+If kids feel well enough, they can work at the center table in the Castle “classroom” on the third floor.
+Books and games abound here, and computers are available.
 Or the teacher or volunteers can help guide kids through work in their hospital room.

 The benefits stretch beyond keeping busy or keeping up with classmates.